 The directory inside the WebDAV folder where your files will be stored in.
-If you want to use subdirectories, you have to use a forward slash, e.g. /directory/subdirectory/subsubdirectory.
-You may use the same variables used in archive naming, e.g. [HOST] for the site's host name or [DATE] for the current date.
+If you want to use subdirectories, you have to use a forward slash, e.g. /directory/subdirectory/subdirectory.
+You may use the backup naming variables, e.g. [HOST] for the site's host name or [DATE] for the current date.